Klas and Katt presented our project at Interference #5, a laboratory for artistic research in…Continue reading

 COUNTERPLAY, COMPLEXITY AND COLLECTIVE IMPROVISATION

 Music in Disorder is an artistic research project funded by The Swedish Research Council and Stockholm University of the Arts.
 It is taking place during 2016-2018, is established at The Royal College of Music in Stockholm, and involves a series of concerts, artistic productions, publications, research labs and seminars.
 The research team is led by pianist/composer Klas Nevrin and includes Anna Lindal (violinist), Katt Hernandez (violinist/composer) and Ricard Österstam (percussionist).
 We collaborate regularly with guests and other musicians in various ways, especially the octet of improvisers in Revoid Ensemble.
-On this site we will present events taking place in the project, whereas more in-depth presentations will be published in other forums, for example our RESEARCH CATALOGUE PAGE, where some of our research output will be documented.
+On this site we will present events taking place in the project, whereas more in-depth presentations will be published in other forums.

 Art work by Jenny Soep